 Images obtained on the multispectral Vectra system are typically analyzed using inForm® and Phenoptics® software (Akoya Biosciences), whose capabilities include spatial analysis of multiple molecular or cellular targets in an image.
 A Nanostring nCounter® instrument is available for image based quantification of multiplexed, bar-coded RNA transcripts from tissue or cell specimens.

 To receive TMA services, UICC members meet with a research pathologist (Dr. V. Macias) to design the TMA.
 Once IRB approval is obtained and a design is final, archival tissue blocks are accessioned, usually through the UI Biorepository.
 Macias uses whole-slide scans of H&E-stained sections to select areas for core punching using either an automated or manual array device.

 Investigators interested in PDX/PDO modelseither receive training in how to develop and maintain models in their own labs or direct services involving the entire process, from harvesting of primary cells to initial culturing and propagation/expansion of specimens in either xenografts or 3D culture.

 - Preparation of tissue samples for histological analysis, including microtome/cryostat use

 - Developing and maintaining PDX and PDO specimens

 TPSR organized three seminars in 2019-2020, co-sponsored with Nanostring and Akoya focusing on multiplex spatial imaging.

-For more information or questions related to the UI Cancer Center shared resources, please email UICCSR@uic.edu.
+For more information or questions related to the University of Illinois Cancer Center shared resources, please email UICCSR@uic.edu.